neptune-ai/docs/docs/index.rst

 Use Neptune to log hyperparameters and output metrics from your runs, then visualize and compare results.
 Automatically transform tracked data into a knowledge repository, then share and discuss your work with colleagues.

 - Neptune fits in any workflow, ranging from data exploration and analysis, decision science to machine learning and deep learning.
-- Neptune works with common technologies in the data science domain: Python 2 and 3, `Jupyter Notebooks <https://docs.neptune.ai/notebooks/introduction.html>`_, and `R <https://docs.neptune.ai/integrations/r-support.html>`_, to mention a few.
+- Neptune works with common technologies in the data science domain: Python, `Jupyter Notebooks <https://docs.neptune.ai/notebooks/introduction.html>`_, and `R <https://docs.neptune.ai/integrations/r-support.html>`_, to mention a few.
 - It integrates with other tools like `MLflow <https://docs.neptune.ai/integrations/mlflow.html#>`_ and `TensorBoard <https://docs.neptune.ai/integrations/tensorboard.html#>`_ or `Sacred <https://neptune-contrib.readthedocs.io/examples/observer_sacred.html>`_.
 - It integrates seamlessly with your machine learning infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.
 - `Neptune client <https://github.com/neptune-ai/neptune-client>`_ is an open source Python library that allows you to integrate your Python scripts with Neptune.
 Neptune client supports the following cases: